Meet our team

 20150719_170511

 Molly joined BTRC in 2020 as part time Stable Staff and found she loved what the BTRC was all about and quickly became full time as Stable Supervisor and more recently Office Support Manager.
 Molly loves thoroughbreds and seeing each one progress through their programmes.
 Molly has had horses all her life and participated in Pony Club teams and activities for many years, she especially enjoyed coaching the Pony Club games team.
-If you phone BTRC you are most likely to speak to Molly!

 Photo of Gillian Carlisle